Pre-Conference Workshop Day

 Synopsis

-• From GAN2 models, to IPSC models, to organ and chip, precision liver slices, and organoid models, which model is optimal?
-This workshop will be a deep dive comparison in vitro and in vivo model complexity and translatability.
+• From GAN diet-induced models, to organ and chip, precision liver slices, and organoid models, which model is optimal?
+This workshop will be a deep dive comparison in vitro and in vivo model complexity and translatability

 Clinical & Regulatory Track

-9:00 am Workshop B: Regulating Insulin Sensitivity in MASH
+9:00 am Workshop B: An Understanding of Insulin Resistance, Implications to MASH Pathophysiology

-• Manu Chakravarthy SVP and Global Head of Cardiovascular, Renal and Metabolism Product Development, Carmot
+• Manu Chakravarthy SVP and Global Head of Cardiovascular, Renal and Metabolism Product Development, Roche

 • Jerry Colca Chief Scientific Officer, Cirius